francescodelprato/francescodelprato.github.io/index.md

 I am a joint Ph.D. candidate in Business Economics between the [IMT School for Advanced Studies](https://imtlucca.it) in Italy and [KU Leuven](ttps://www.kuleuven.be/english/kuleuven/index.html) in Belgium.
 I am also a Research Fellow at [CERGE-EI](https://www.cerge-ei.cz) in the Czech Republic.

-Starting from October 2022, I will join [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/) as a Postdoctoral Fellow.
+Starting from October 2022, I will join the [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/) as a Postdoctoral Fellow.

 [comment]: <> ( Previously, I worked at the Italian Chamber of Deputies as the assistant of a former MP, mostly on public finance-related topics. )